A glimmer of hope comes to Agbogbloshie, Ghana, but is this the relief Accra residents desperately need?

 The €5 Million Agbogbloshie Technical Training Centre, Accra, Ghana/ 31 March 2019 Photo Credit: Muntaka Chasant

-While great idea and commendable, this follows the usual ‘emergency relief’ framework - not exactly addressing the underlying problems - just something to show to donors/taxpayers.
+While great idea and commendable, this follows the usual ‘emergency relief’ framework.
+Not exactly addressing the underlying problems - just something to show to donors/taxpayers.

 This article was updated to show the already deteriorating conditions of this facility just 16 days after inauguration.
 Note the photo captions before and after.

-Squatters starting to take over the Agbogbloshie Technical Training Centre in just two weeks/ 12 April 2019 Photo Credit: Muntaka Chasant
+Squatters were starting to take over the Agbogbloshie Technical Training Centre in just two weeks/ 12 April 2019 Photo Credit: Muntaka Chasant

 They argue that development projects in poorer countries often end in failures, partly because donor Governments and NGOs fail to account for cultural variations and local perspectives.